iOS Session Replay¶

 Hidden Element Override¶

-For sensitive elements that need to be completely hidden, use sessionReplayPrivacyOverrides.hide
+For sensitive elements that need to be completely hidden, use sessionReplayPrivacyOverrides.hide to set them.

 Note: Marking a view as hidden does not prevent touch interactions from being recorded on that element.
 To hide touch interactions, in addition to marking the element as hidden, use Touch Override.